 What should Bylaws Include?

 Bylaws are required to provide your nonprofit organization with structure and procedure.
-Bylaws help define aspects of functionality for the executive director, board members, and officers.
+Hence, they help define aspects of functionality for the executive director, board members, and officers.
+Some of the key details covered in the bylaws include:

-For the board of directors, the document identifies the directors’ roles and responsibilities, and the size of the board.
+Board of Directors and Officers: Bylaws outline the roles and responsibilities of board members and officers, the size of the board, how they are selected, and what powers they hold.
 This ensures that board members are taking accountability for their set obligations.

 Why are Bylaws Important?